AdobeDocs/uix/src/pages/services/aem-cf-console-admin/api/index.md

 ![Action Bar](action-bar.png)

-Header menu can be customized via methods defined in `actionBar` namespace.
+Action bar can be customized via methods defined in `actionBar` namespace.

-First, define your button in getButton method:
+#### Custom button with callback

 ```js
 import { register } from "@adobe/uix-guest";